Spectral theorems for positive algebra homomorphisms: Ups and downs

-\begin{remark} It is known from \cite[Theorem~3.10]{de_pagter:1983} that the set of components of a positive operator between two \Dc\ Riesz spaces $\os$ and $\ostwo$, where $\ocdual{\ostwo}$ separates the points of $\ostwo$, can be obtained as the $\ups\down\up$ and as the $\downs\up\down$ of the set of its simple components.\footnote{According to \cite[Theorem~2.6]{aliprantis_burkinshaw_POSITIVE_OPERATORS_SPRINGER_REPRINT:2006}, $\os$ need merely have the principal projection property.} When the operator is order continuous, it suffices to take the $\ups\downs$ or the $\downs\ups$ of the set of its simple components; see \cite[Theorem~3.11]{de_pagter:1983}.
+\begin{remark} It is known from \cite[Theorem~3.10]{de_pagter:1983} that the set of components of a positive operator between two \Dc\ vector lattices $\os$ and $\ostwo$, where $\ocdual{\ostwo}$ separates the points of $\ostwo$, can be obtained as the $\ups\down\up$ and as the $\downs\up\down$ of the set of its simple components.\footnote{According to \cite[Theorem~2.6]{aliprantis_burkinshaw_POSITIVE_OPERATORS_SPRINGER_REPRINT:2006}, $\os$ need merely have the principal projection property.} When the operator is order continuous, it suffices to take the $\ups\downs$ or the $\downs\ups$ of the set of its simple components; see \cite[Theorem~3.11]{de_pagter:1983}.
 Given the similarities, it is an intriguing question whether (special cases of) these results in \cite{de_pagter:1983} may be related to (special cases of) those in \cref{3_res:ups_and_downs}. \end{remark}

 \cref{3_res:image_of_posmap_is_contained_in_ups_and_downs} and \cref{3_res:ups_and_downs} are concerned with the images of the positive cones of the integrable and bounded measurable functions.
 It is also possible to establish versions for the image of the full vector lattice of bounded measurable functions.
 These are taken together in the following result.
+Its final statement will be particularly relevant in the sequel.

 \begin{theorem}[Ups and downs for vector lattices] Let $\ts$ be a locally compact Hausdorff space, let $\os$ be a \mc\ partially ordered vector space, and let $\posmap: \contcts\to\os$ be a positive operator.
-Suppose that $\posmap$ has a finite regular representing regular Borel measure $\npm:\borel\to\posos$ such that
+Suppose that $\npm\colon \borel\to\posos$ is a finite regular Borel measure that is inner regular at all Borel subsets of $\ts$, and such that